zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

 DANGERZONE (Deletion of stuff)
 ******************************

-..
-DANGER:: Please note that the commands on this page cause **DATA LOSS**!
+.. danger:: Please note that the commands on this page cause **DATA LOSS**!
 Only proceed if you know what you're doing and you **have a backup**!

-..
-Note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at our `Community <https://community.zammad.org>`_.
+.. note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at our `Community <https://community.zammad.org>`_.

 Delete a certain ticket